Guillaume-Riviere/ALGOSUP_2022_Project_4_Group_A/Documents/functional.md

 - 1 trashcan
 - 1 mirror

 ### k.
 Stock Rooms

-Stock rooms are 28,78m² and 21,46m² and is designed to fit 2 people and 1 person respectively.
+Stock rooms are 28,78m² and 21,46m² and are designed to fit 2 people or less.

 Stock rooms have to contain:
 - Cardboards
 - 20 Shelves
 - 4 Chairs
 - 1 Trashcan

 ### l.
 Secured Stock Room